centralitydata/CityBlocs-Meteor/README.md

 # CityBlocs with Meteor.js

-**This is currently non-functional, pre-alpha software**
+**This is non-functional, pre-alpha software**

-The existing site is live at [cityblocs.ca](http://www.cityblocs.ca/), though its source is not currently available.
+The existing site is live at [cityblocs.ca](http://www.cityblocs.ca/), though its source is not public (and for good reason -- you wouldn't want to work with it!).
 The goal of this project is to launch an open-source, reusable version that includes enhanced functionality over the relatively static content of the current site.

 ## Quickstart ##